swehner/foos/Readme.md

 ## Run it!

 To run the UI you'll need to install a few dependencies - you can find a list of the python packages in requirements.txt.
-Copy the sample confiuration and customize it according to your needs:
+Other dependencies you'll need on your system (raspbian packages) are: `libav-tools sox cec-utils` Copy the sample confiuration and customize it according to your needs:
 ```
 cp config.py.sample config.py